jeremyabbott/Presentations/slides/safe-stack-2018.md

 - It's really easy to deploy this stack using docker
 - Docker Hub/Azure
 - Docker Cloud/Digital Ocean w/ Linux

 ***

-### Paket

-- Paket is an alternative (and better) package manager for .NET
-- Allows you to reference Nuget, Git repos, and HTTP sources
-- Paket keeps track of exact versions of the pacakges you install
-    - It also gives you visibility into your transitive dependencies

-***

-### FAKE

-- F# Make: A DSL for build tasks
-- Write your build scripts in F#

-***